-(e)(d) Changing the order in a queue
+(d) Changing the order in a queue

-- (i) If Queensland Rail changes the order of a queue, it will notify each Access
+- (i) If Queensland Rail changes the order of a queue, it will notify each Access Seeker of any change to the position of their Queued Access Application in that queue and the reason for that change. - Queensland Rail may change the order of Queued Access Applications in a queue where: - (A) the Negotiation Period for an Access Application in the queue has ended in accordance with clause 2.7(a)(ii); - (B) a Negotiation Cessation Notice has been given under clause 2.8(a) relating to an Access Application in the queue; - (C) a further Queued Access Application is added to the queue; - (D) in Queensland Rail's opinion (acting reasonably), allocating Access in respect of a Queued Access Application that is not first in the queue is more favourable to Queensland Rail's legitimate business interests as a Below Rail Services provider as described: - (1) in clauses 2.9(d)(iv) (for Train Services other than coal-carrying Train Services using the West Moreton System); or - (2) in clause 2.9(d)(v) (for coal-carrying Train Services using the West Moreton System); or - (E) the change is required for consistency and compliance with this Undertaking - for example, where clause 2.6(c) applies and the relevant Customer subsequently nominates one of the Alternate Access Seekers under clause 2.6(c)(ii). - (iii) Where Queensland Rail is given a Dispute Notice in respect of a change to the order of a queue, Queensland Rail will not: - (A) Implement that change; or - (B) execute an Access Agreement in relation to that queue (unless the resolution of the dispute would not alter the relevant Access Seeker's position in the queue), until after, and in accordance with, the resolution of the relevant dispute (including, if relevant, where that dispute is resolved by being withdrawn).

-Seeker of any change to the position of their Queued Access Application in that queue and the reason for that change. - (ii) Queensland Rail may change the order of a queue-Queued Access Applications in a queue where: - (A) the Negotiation Period for an Access Application in the queue has ended in accordance with clause 2.7(a)(ii)2.7(a)(ii)2.7.1(b); - (B) a Negotiation Cessation Notice has been given under clause2.8(a)2.8(a)2.8.1 relating to an Access Application in the queue; - (C) an-a further Queued Access Application is added to the queue; - (D) in Queensland Rail's opinion (acting reasonably), allocating Access in respect of an Queued Access Application that is in the queue but not first in the queue is more favourable to Queensland Rail's legitimate business interests as a Below Rail Services provider as described:
+- (iv) (for Train Services other than coal-carrying Train Services using the West Moreton System) Queensland Rail will make a decision for the purpose of clause 2.9(d)(ii)(D)based on the present value of contribution to Common Costs after reasonably considering the following factors: - (A) the ability of the Access Seeker to satisfy, and to continue (after execution of an Access Agreement) to satisfy, the prudential requirements set out in clause 2.8(c)(i); and

-- (1) in clauses 2.9.4(d)2.9(d)(iv) (for Train Services other than coalcarrying Train Services using the West Moreton System); or - (2) in clause 2.9.4(e)2.9(d)(v) (for coal-carrying Train Services using the West Moreton System) (as the case may be); or - (E) the change is required for consistency and compliance to comply with this Undertaking for example, where clause 2.9.2(b)(iii) clause 2.6(c)2.6(c)2.6(c) applies and the relevant Customer subsequently nominates one of the Competing Alternate Access Seekers under clause 2.6(c)(ii)2.6(c)(ii)2.6(c)(ii). - (iii) Where Queensland Rail is given a Dispute Notice in respect of a change to the order of a queue, Queensland Rail will not: - (A) Implement that change; or - (B) execute an Access Agreement in relation to that queue (unless the resolution of the dispute would not alter the relevant Access Seeker's position in the queue), - until after, and in accordance with, the resolution of the relevant dispute (including, if relevant, where that dispute is resolved by being withdrawn). - (iv) (For the purpose of clause 2.9.2(i)(iv), for Train Services other than coalcarrying Train Services using the West Moreton System) Queensland Rail will make such a decision for the purpose of clause 2.4.9(a)(iv)(A)2.9(d)(ii)(D)based on the present value of contribution to Common Costs after reasonably considering the following factors: - (A) the ability of the Access Seeker to satisfy, and to continue (after execution of an Access Agreement) to satisfy, the prudential requirements set out in clause 2.8(c)(i)2.8(c)(i)2.8.3(a); and - (B) any other effects that entering into the Access Agreement may have on contribution to Common Costs including any contribution from other sources of revenue that would reasonably be expected to reduce or be eliminated as a consequence of Queensland Rail not providing Access for that Train Service (for example, Access Charges from another Train Service or combination of Train Services, or Transport Service Contract Payments). - (v) (for coal-carrying Train Services using the West Moreton System) For the purposes of clause 2.9.2(i)(iv), Where a queue contains Mutually Exclusive Queued Access Applications for coal carrying Train Services from different mines within the West Moreton System, as between those Access Applications, Queensland Rail will place a later Access Application seeking an Access Agreement of at least ten years in the queue ahead of an earlier Access Application seeking a term less than ten years if the Access Seeker for the later Access Application is ready and willing to execute an Access Agreement that is consistent with this Undertaking and the Standard Access Agreement. - (v) If Queensland Rail changes the order of a queue, it will notify each Access Seeker in the queue of any change to their position in the queue and the reasonfor that change.
+- (B) any other effects that entering into the Access Agreement may have on contribution to Common Costs including any contribution from other sources of revenue that would reasonably be expected to reduce or be eliminated as a consequence of Queensland Rail not providing Access for that Train Service (for example, Access Charges from another Train Service or combination of Train Services, or Transport Service Contract Payments). - (v) (for coal-carrying Train Services using the West Moreton System) Where a queue contains Exclusive Queued Access Applications for coal carrying Train Services from different mines within the West Moreton System, as between those Access Applications, Queensland Rail will place a later Access Application seeking an Access Agreement of at least ten years in the queue ahead of an earlier Access Application seeking a term less than ten years if the Access Seeker for the later Access Application is ready and willing to execute an Access Agreement that is consistent with this Undertaking and the Standard Access Agreement.

-(f)(e) Assigning a position in a queue
+(e) Assigning a position in a queue